1942 Qantas Short Empire shootdown

-The 1942 Qantas Short Empire shoot-down was an incident that occurred in the early days of the Pacific War during World War II.
-A Short Empire flying boat airliner, Corio, operated by Qantas was shot down by Japanese aircraft off the coast of West Timor, Dutch East Indies, on 30 January 1942, killing 13 of the occupants.
+The 1942 Qantas Short Empire shoot-down occurred in the early days of the Pacific War during World War II.
+Corio, a Short Empire flying boat airliner operated by Qantas, was shot down by Japanese aircraft off the coast of West Timor, Dutch East Indies, on 30 January 1942, killing 13 of the occupants.

 Aircraft history

 Corio, named after Corio, Victoria, was built as an S.23 Empire by Short Brothers and entered service with Qantas in October 1938 registered as VH-ABD then was sold to Imperial Airways in September 1939.
 The airliner, after being re-registered in the UK as G-AEUH, was then leased back to Qantas.

 Air attack

 On 30 January 1942, G-AEUH, captained by A. A. (Aub) Koch, left Darwin at dawn, for Kupang, West Timor, en route to Surabaya, where it was to pick up refugees from the Japanese invasion of Java and transport them to Australia.
 When it was 13 nmi from West Timor, travelling at a height of 400 ft, Corio was fired on by seven Mitsubishi A6M Zero fighters.

-Koch immediately increased the speed of the aircraft and dived it towards the coast, attempting to evade the attack; the aircraft reached its maximum speed – possibly 200 mph – and flew a zig-zagging course, so low that the airliner's wing floats were bouncing off the sea.
-Nevertheless, the Zero pilots soon achieved numerous hits, perforating the fuselage and killing some passengers.
-Following a sudden loss of power when two engines caught fire, Corio hit the sea at high speed, nose first, 3 nmi from the mouth of the Noelmini River; the impact breaking the fuselage in half.
+Koch dived for the coast, attempting to evade the attack and the aircraft reached its maximum speed, possibly 200 mph.
+Koch flew a zig-zag, so low that the wing floats bounced off the sea.
+The Zero pilots soon achieved several hits, perforating the fuselage and killing some passengers.
+Two engines caught fire and Corio hit the sea at high speed, nose first, 3 nmi from the mouth of the Noelmini River; the impact breaking the fuselage in two.

-Out of a total of 18 passengers and crew, 13 were killed in the attack.
+Of the 18 passengers and crew, 13 were killed in the attack.
 Koch, wounded in an arm and leg, was thrown out of the wreckage by the impact.
-However, he managed to swim ashore, a feat which took him three hours.
-Koch and the other survivors were later rescued by a Dornier Do 24 flying boat of the Royal Netherlands Navy.
-Three passengers and two crew were saved.
+He managed to swim ashore, taking three hours.
+Koch, three passengers and two crew were rescued by a Dornier Do 24 flying boat of the Royal Netherlands Navy.

-Koch later survived another attack by Japanese aircraft and the crash of another Empire flying boat.
-On 19 February 1942, while he was recuperating in Darwin Hospital, the town experienced two major air raids.
+Koch later survived another attack by Japanese aircraft, and the crash of another Empire flying boat.
+On 19 February 1942, while he was recuperating in Darwin Hospital, the Bombing of Darwin took place.
 On 22 April 1943, Koch was piloting Camilla, another Qantas Short Empire, on a flight from Australia to New Guinea, when it crashed in the sea off Port Moresby in bad weather.